pgtipping/Synthalyst/memory-bank/activeContext.md

 - Added proper padding and spacing for a more professional appearance
 - Enhanced the editor's responsiveness across different screen sizes
 - Implemented proper focus states for better accessibility

+### Enhanced LLM Integration - Open Question Feature [2025-03-11 18:11:34]

+- Added a new "Ask Question" tab to the AI Writing Assistant
+- Implemented the ability for users to ask open-ended questions about blog writing
+- Created specialized prompt engineering for the Gemini model to handle various question types
+- Added specific support for excerpt creation questions with tailored response formatting
+- Ensured all responses maintain brand neutrality and professional formatting
+- Implemented streaming responses for real-time feedback
+- Enhanced the UI with clear guidance and examples of questions users can ask
+- Maintained consistent HTML output formatting across all AI-generated content